 I look at him in surprise.
 “You mean you don’t want to watch a gorgeous, sexy woman in a skimpy dress?”

 “Nope.”
 A short pause.
 “I’ve already got one.
 And I can see her naked.”

 Wow.
-And this after thirty years of marriage, two pregnancies, three kids, one brain surgery and a broken leg (I’m still limping).
-It’s better than roses.
+And this after several decades of marriage, two pregnancies, three kids, one brain surgery and a broken leg (I’m still limping).
+It’s better than diamonds and roses.

 Is he a hero or what?

 So there you have it, dear reader.
-Note that this was written some time ago, and I don’t live in Ghana anymore.
-I’m now in the US waiting for further adventures with my Valentine.
-Living abroad suits me well, so I’m looking forward to it.
+Note that this was written some time ago, and we don’t live in Ghana anymore.
+We’re now romancing in a small French village and you can read about that here: 7 Reasons Why I love My French Village.
 I wish you all a Happy Valentine’s Day and may you be well loved and adored.

 Note: If you’re interested in reading the above title, click on the book cover and it will take you to Amazon.

 What does your real-deal romance look like?
 Do you have a funny story?
 Do entertain me!